Codecooo/Padma-WorkshopDL/README.md

 </p>

 # Padma Workshop Downloader
-Padma Workshop Downloader is a GUI wrapper for steamcmd to download workshop mods in Linux with easy to use and user friendly.
+Padma Workshop Downloader is a GUI wrapper for steamcmd to download workshop mods in Windows or Linux on any distributions with easy to use and user friendly.

 ## Features of Padma
 | Features | Status |